JackieDo/Xampp-vHosts-Manager/README.md

 * Open a terminal in Administrator mode `(run as Administrator)`.
 * Navigate to the directory you have placed Xampp vHosts Manager `(example: cd /D D:\xvhm)`.
 * Execute the command `xvhosts install` and follow the required steps.
-* Exit terminal.
+* Exit terminal (to remove temporary environment variables).

 > Note: See [here](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/) to know how to to open the command prompt as Administrator.

 ## Usage
-Because of a path to the Xampp vHosts Manager application directory has been added to the system environment variables during the installation process, now you can just open the terminal `(no need to open in Administrator mode anymore)` anywhere and excute one of the following `xvhosts` commands:
+Because of a path to the Xampp vHosts Manager application directory has been added to the Windows Path Environment Variables during the installation process, now you can just open the terminal `(no need to open in Administrator mode anymore)` anywhere and excute one of the following `xvhosts` commands:

 #### Display the help message